Mayank7046/Showtime-Project./README.md

 And the Flutter plugin for your IDE.
 At the time of being, inKino is built with **Flutter 1.0**.

-If you don't like IDEs, [you can apparently use Emacs or Vim too](https://news.ycombinator.com/item?id=16822780).

 ## Building the project